Aliases for TOP2B Gene

 This gene encodes a DNA topoisomerase, an enzyme that controls and alters the topologic states of DNA during transcription.
 This nuclear enzyme is involved in processes such as chromosome condensation, chromatid separation, and the relief of torsional stress that occurs during DNA transcription and replication.
 It catalyzes the transient breaking and rejoining of two strands of duplex DNA which allows the strands to pass through one another, thus altering the topology of DNA.
 Two forms of this enzyme exist as likely products of a gene duplication event.
 The gene encoding this form, beta, is localized to chromosome 3 and the alpha form is localized to chromosome 17.
 The gene encoding this enzyme functions as the target for several anticancer agents and a variety of mutations in this gene have been associated with the development of drug resistance.
 Reduced activity of this enzyme may also play a role in ataxia-telangiectasia.
 Alternative splicing of this gene results in two transcript variants; however, the second variant has not yet been fully described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TOP2B Gene

 TOP2B (Topoisomerase (DNA) II Beta) is a Protein Coding gene.
-Among its related pathways are Doxorubicin Pathway (Cardiomyocyte Cell), Pharmacodynamics and Lagging Strand Synthesis.
+Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
 GO annotations related to this gene include protein heterodimerization activity and enzyme binding.
 An important paralog of this gene is TOP2A.